mikependon/RepoDB/RepoDb.Docs/RepoDb vs Dapper.md

 **RepoDb**:

 ***Join is purposely not being supported yet.
-We explained it [here](https://github.com/mikependon/RepoDb/wiki#will-you-support-join-operations).***
+We explained it [here](https://github.com/mikependon/RepoDb/wiki/Multiple-Resultsets-via-QueryMultiple-and-ExecuteQueryMultiple#querying-multiple-resultsets).
+Also, here is our [answer](https://github.com/mikependon/RepoDb/wiki#will-you-support-join-operations).***

 I do not want to hack this on memory processing.
 The most optimal way is to do the *INNER JOIN* in the actual database itself like what *Dapper* is doing.

 However, there is an alternative way to do this.
-It can be done via *Multi-Query* that executs *2 SELECT Statements* in single-call.
+It can be done via *Multi-Query* that executes *packed SELECT-statements* in a single-call.

 For *join-support*, we are doing a poll-survey for this one (see [here](https://github.com/mikependon/RepoDb/issues/355)).
 We would like to hear yours!